Skip to main content

 Prerequisites

-• You have appropriate cloud credentials to provision an RDS in the account.
+• Appropriate cloud credentials are in place to facilitate the provisioning of an RDS instance within the account.

 Introduction